 Interviewing Service of America, an affiliate of Lieberman Research Worldwide and doing business as SoapBoxSample and Q-Insights (collectively, “ISA”), is committed to protecting the privacy of all information we collect from our clients, research participants and visitors to our corporate and survey websites (the “Websites”).
 This policy applies to all client and personal data that we collect or use in the course of conducting our business, and covers all client information and research participant data housed at any ISA facility or stored on the ISA network.
 The SoapBox trademark is owned by Calign, Inc. and is used under license.
 This policy does not apply to activities involving MySoapBox or our other research panels; the policy relating to those activities can be found here.
+This policy also does not apply to information which we might collect from our employees, job applicants, or independent contractors.

 Information We Collect From or About You